NkgNitesh/Titanic-Survival-Predictor/README.md

 pip install -r requirements.txt

-Run the Jupyter notebook or google colab to execute the data preprocessing, model training, and evaluation steps.
+Run the Google colab to execute the data preprocessing, model training, and evaluation steps.

 # Project Structure
 The project structure is organized as follows:

-notebooks/: Jupyter notebooks containing the main project code. data/: Dataset files used for training and testing.
+notebooks/: Google Colab containing the main project code. data/: Dataset files used for training and testing.
 README.md: Project overview and instructions.
 Getting Started
 To get started with the project, follow the steps outlined in the Usage section.
-Explore the Jupyter notebooks in the notebooks/ directory to understand the implementation details.
+Explore the Google Colab in the notebooks/ directory to understand the implementation details.

 # Dependencies
 Ensure you have the necessary dependencies installed.
 You can install them using the following command: